Skip to main content

 08:00 – 08:15 – Registration

-Students will receive a late slip to present to their class teacher for system registration – if they are at reception after 08:15.
+Students will receive a reception slip to present to their class teacher for system registration – if they arrive after 08:10.

 Please note that for safeguarding purposes, parents are not allowed to come into school.
 Students can be dropped off at the gates and walk to their classrooms.